Geometric Prior Based Deep Human Point Cloud Geometry Compression: Methodology

 \subsubsection{Feature Extraction}

-Using sparse convolution as the essential operation, the feature extraction module is carefully designed to enable high-level embedding prediction.
-Following learning-based compression methods~\cite{wang2021multiscale, wang2021sparse}, the proposed approach works in a bottom-up manner by progressively reducing the spatial resolution and exponentially increasing the receptive field.
-As shown in Fig.~\ref{fig:module}(a), each downsampling block in the feature extractor comprises a strided convolution, a VRN unit~\cite{brock2016generative,wang2021lossy}, and another convolution layer in a cascading manner.
-Specifically, the strided convolution reduces the number of points, while the subsequent convolution layer refines extracted features for optimal performance.
-The VRN~\cite{brock2016generative} unit, located between the two convolution layers, utilizes skip connections to mitigate information loss during training and employs parallel convolutional layers with varying kernel sizes, namely 1 × 1 × 1 or 3 × 3 × 3, to capture features at different ranges.
-By stacking these downsampling blocks, the feature extraction module outputs multiscale sparse tensors, including coordinates and features, that form the latent representation of an entire point cloud.
-As such, the extracted features can reconstruct the original geometry information in a hierarchical manner with only a small number of output coordinates as indispensable information to decrease required bits.
-We losslessly encode these coordinates using a coordinate encoder~\cite{gpcc}, and further process multiscale features in the following modules.
+Using sparse convolution, our feature extraction module is designed to predict high-level embeddings in a bottom-up manner progressively.
+This process involves iteratively reducing the number of points while exponentially growing the receptive field size to aggregate information from wider areas.
+As depicted in Fig.~\ref{fig:module}(a), our feature extractor contains successive downsampling blocks where each cascades a strided convolution, a VRN unit~\cite{brock2016generative,wang2021lossy}, and another convolution layer.
+Specifically, the strided convolution reduces spatial resolution, while the subsequent convolution layer refines extracted features for optimal performance.
+When situated between convolutions, the VRN unit~\cite{brock2016generative} leverages skip connections to reduce training information loss, along with parallel convolutions of diverse kernel sizes to provide network flexibility.
+In this module, a point cloud is encoded into multiscale sparse tensors that contain coordinates and features.
+After, we losslessly encode coordinates in the last scale using a coordinate encoder~\cite{gpcc}.